Fast Online EM for Big Topic Modeling: EM Framework for LDA

 where $\mu_{w,d}(k)$ is some topic distribution over the word index $\{w,d\}$ satisfying $\sum_k \mu_{w,d}(k) = 1, \mu_{w,d}(k) \ge 0$.
 We observe that $\sum_{w,d,i} [x_{w,d,i} = 1] = \sum_{w,d} x_{w,d}$, so that we can cancel the word token index $i$ in~\eqref{log-likelihood}.
 Because the logarithm is concave, by Jensen's inequality, we have

 which gives the lower bound of log-likelihood~\eqref{log-likelihood}.
 The equality holds true if and only if

-For this choice of $\mu_{w,d}(k)$, Eq.~\eqref{lowerbound} gives a tight lower-bound on the log-likelihood~\eqref{log-likelihood} we are trying to maximize.
-This is called the E-step in the EM~\cite{Dempster:77}.
-Note that the E-step is similar to the message update equation~\eqref{message}, and the E-step~\eqref{estep} is also formulated as the simplified BP (siBP) in~\cite{Zeng:11}.
+In EM, the $K$-length vector $\mu_{w,d}(k)$ is the {\bf responsibility} that the topic $k$ takes for word index $\{w,d\}$~\cite{Murphy:book}.
+For this choice of $\mu_{w,d}(k)$, Eq.~\eqref{lowerbound} gives a tight lower bound on the log-likelihood~\eqref{log-likelihood} we are trying to maximize.
+This is called the E-step in EM~\cite{Dempster:77,Murphy:book}.

 In the successive M-step, we then maximize~\eqref{lowerbound} with respect to parameters to obtain a new setting of $\lambda$.
-Since the hyperparameters $\{\alpha,\beta\}$ are fixed, without loss of generality, we derive the M-step update for the parameter $\theta_d(k)$.
+Since the hyperparameters $\{\alpha,\beta\}$ are fixed, without loss of generality, we derive only the M-step update for the parameter $\theta_d(k)$.
 There is an additional constraint that $\sum_k \theta_d(k) = 1$ because $\theta_d(k)$ is parameter of a multinomial distribution.
 To deal with this constraint, we construct the Lagrangian from~\eqref{lowerbound} by grouping together only the terms that depend on $\theta_d(k)$,

 where $\delta$ is the Lagrange multiplier.
 Taking derivatives, we find

 Setting this to zero and solving, we get

 Using the constraint that $\sum_k \theta_d(k) = 1$, we easily find that $-\delta = \sum_k [\sum_w x_{w,d}\mu_{w,d}(k) + \alpha - 1]$.
 We therefore have our M-step update for the parameter $\theta_d(k)$ as